Olena457/tastyfood-typescript/README.md

 ## ✨ What You Can Do

 - 🔍 _Search recipes for meals and drinks_
-- 🧠 _Explore nutrient content for each dishe_
+- 🧠 _Explore nutrient content for each dish_
 - ❤️ _Save your favorite recipes_
 - 🎥 _Watch preparation videos via YouTube (where available\*)_
 - 📱 _Enjoy fast navigation and responsive design_